min2ha/ukwa-site/content/target/49025/index.en.md

   "subject": "Brexit"
 }

-# BBC News:  Sir Ivan Rogers: Brexit talks to be on humongous scale

 Brexit talks would be on a "humongous scale" involving "difficult trade-offs", the UK's ex-EU ambassador said.
 Sir Ivan Rogers predicted much of the talks would be "conducted very publicly" with "name-calling" and an "extremely feisty atmosphere.
 He added that EU Commission chiefs were saying the UK should pay 40-60bn euros to leave and thought a trade deal could take until the mid-2020s to agree.